Back arrow

 • See some pregnancy tissue

-The heaviest bleeding typically starts within 1 to 4 hours after taking misoprostol and lasts about 4 to 6 hours.
+The heaviest bleeding typically lasts about 4 to 6 hours.
 It should start to slow down once the pregnancy has passed.

 You may experience spotting or light bleeding for a few days or weeks after treatment.
 It may start and stop a few times, but should get lighter and lighter.